Pixel Perfect Precision Handbook 3

 Since the last release of the handbook we've seen Adobe bring out their Creative Cloud update, which includes some major new features for interface designers: Live Shape Properties, Linked Smart Objects, and the super-useful Generator have all found a place in the latest handbook.

 Don't forget to follow @pppustwo for the latest design tips and tricks as well.
 Enjoy!

 One last thing…

-As we mentioned on Twitter a few weeks ago there’s now a Japanese version of PPP 2 available.
-The translation was handled by our friends over at Concent, and it looks fantastic — we’re so pleased to see the content in another language, opening up the world of pixel precision to even more designers out there.
+There's also now a Japanese version of PPP 2 available.
+The translation was handled by our friends over at Concent, and it looks fantastic — we're so pleased to see the content in another language, opening up the world of pixel precision to even more designers out there.
 Head on over to the Labs section of the Concent site to download.